OctoPrint/plugins.octoprint.org/_plugins/Octoslack.md

 An OctoPrint plugin for monitoring your printer and prints via Slack, Mattermost, Pushbullet, Pushover, Rocket.Chat, or Riot/Matrix

 # Features #
- - Support for Slack, Mattermost, Pushbullet, Pushover, Rocket.Chat, & Matrix based platforms (e.g. Riot)
+ - Support for Slack, Mattermost, Pushbullet, Pushover, Rocket.Chat, Discord, Matrix based platforms (e.g. Riot), & Microsoft Teams
  - Monitor both print status as well as printer connectivity status
  - Respond to Slack commands to check print status or cancel/pause/resume a print
      - Each command can be individually enabled/disbaled or flagged as restricted which limits the command(s) to specific users
-     - Requires use of the Slack API Token
+     - Requires use of the Slack App Bot Token
  - Customizable messages
      - Slack and Mattermost support for a fallback message (e.g. mobile notification)
      - Pushover support for event specific sound and priority settings